ellis0n/QAP4/README.txt

 Hello Mo,

 Attached is the file for QAP 4.
-I decided to create different python files for this project in lieu of writing it all within the main.py file.

-As such, I have provided a simple menu file that will allow you to access each of different programs with ease.
+I decided ultimately to define the reports as functions and call on them in the main.py program for ease of use.

+I ran into an issue with importing separate .py files where you could not run an imported file twice without exiting and restarting the program.
+I found some solutions online but they fell outside the scope of the project so I figured why not just do it the way we were taught!

 Thanks,
 Glen